 - shopping the shelves

 - gathering necessary materials for the week ahead

-I think the best way to explain my week by week planning is to detail what happens in the Prep Rally.
+I think the best way to explain my week-by-week planning is to detail what happens in the Prep Rally.
 As always, if you have questions along the way, please ask.
-I have gotten so used to doing this I don’t think about the questions others may have about my process.
+Since I have gotten so used to doing this, I don’t think about the questions others may have about my process.

 If you don’t have time to walk through the steps right now, be sure to pin this post to your homeschool boards and return to it.
 Or if you are on the go, I discussed my Prep Rally process with Jamie from Homeschool.com on this podcast.

 Prep Rally Step 1: Reviewing the Week Before

 Each week, as I begin my prep rally, I take down the agenda from the week before (detailed in Step 2) and evaluate how we did.
 Are there books we didn’t get to?
 Are we ahead or behind in some areas?
 Is it still possible to get all the work done for this term by the conclusion of the term?